Surgery at the ORTO clinic

 - an excerpt from the hospital medical record;

-- sick list (if necessary);
+- a letter to your employer regarding sick leave (if necessary);

 While the wound is healing: